 dia + gen. "as the result of a [promise]" - through, by means of [a promise / the promise].
 Translators tend toward "because of", "on account of", and therefore "as a result of", so NIV, but the preposition followed by a genitive usually expresses means; "through" or "by means of", "by the agency of", so "by the power of God's promise", Knox.

 ii] The story expounded, v24-27.
 Paul presents an interesting typological interpretation of this story.
-He doesn't suggest that the original writer intended these conclusions, just that in light of the revelation of the mystery of the kingdom of God in salvation history, "figurative" conclusions can be drawn.
+He doesn't suggest that the original writer intended these conclusions, just that in light of the revelation of the mystery of the kingdom of God in salvation history, figurative conclusions can be drawn.
 The two women stand for two agreements ("covenants").
-Hagar, the slave, represents the agreement between God and Israel on Mount Sinai, an agreement which promised access to the Abrahamic blessings through obedience to the law - an impossible demand.
+Hagar, the slave, represents the agreement between God and Israel on Mount Sinai, an agreement which promised access to the Abrahamic blessings through obedience to the law.
+This of course was an impossible demand, thus inculcating the curse of the law, and so reinforcing the primacy of the Abrahamic covenant based on promise / grace, appropriated through faith.
 As Hagar, the slave, bore children into slavery, so the law bears children into slavery.
 The law's message is that the law enslaves us to sin and death.

 atina pro. "these things" - which things.
 Nominative subject of the periphrastic present.
 This longer form is used instead of the simple plural relative pronoun; an example of Pauline style.
 "These things" = all that has been said about the Hagar Sarah story so far.

 estin allhgoroumena (allhgorew) pres. pas. part. "may be taken figuratively" - are allegorized.
 A periphrastic present, possibly serving to emphasize duration.
-Paul announces that he is going to treat the Hagar-Sarah story as an allegory, spiritualizing the story and applying its truths to the life of his present readers, using an inductive method of exposition, rather than deductive.
-Paul's Biblical theology will control the exposition such that it is more typology (the identification of theological correspondence) rather than allegory, even so, it is hard to know to what extent he thought his conclusions properly derive from the text.
+Paul announces that he is going to treat the Hagar-Sarah story as an allegory, spiritualizing the story and applying its truths to the life of his present readers.
+To do this he will use an inductive method of exposition, rather than deductive.
+Paul's Biblical theology will control the exposition such that it is more typology (the identification of theological correspondence) rather than allegory, even so, it is hard to know to what extent he thought his conclusions properly exegete the text.
 "Interpret allegorically", Longenecker.

-gar "for" - More reason than cause, even just continuative and so left untranslated.
+gar "for" - More reason than cause, or just transitional and so left untranslated.

 auJtai pro. "the [women]" - these.
 Demonstrative pronoun, nominative subject of the verb to-be, singling out "the women."